Inkekk/Inkekk/README.md

 ### Hi there 👋

 # 💫 About Me:
-🔭 I’m studying to be a fullstack developer<br>🌱 I'm currently learning html, css, javascript and some frameworks<br>⚡ Lover of sci-fi and thriller movies.
+🔭 I’m studying to be a fullstack developer<br>🌱 I'm currently learning javascript and some frameworks<br>⚡ Lover of sci-fi and thriller movies.
 A low-income gamer

 ## 🌐 Socials: